giovanniantonaccio/rocketshoes-hooks/README.md

     Rocketshoes
 </h1>

-This small project is a ReactJS application developed during [Rocketseat Bootcamp](https://rocketseat.com.br/bootcamp) using Redux and Redux Saga.
+This small project is a ReactJS application developed during [Rocketseat Bootcamp](https://rocketseat.com.br/bootcamp) using Redux and Redux Saga, but this time, using the React Hooks!

 The objective here was not to build a real ecommerce, but to demonstrate how Redux and Redux Saga could be used in order to help in the development of applications that need to share states between components.